-ACRS; CRBR; high-temperature reactors; structural integrity; cyclic design; design analysis; creep fatigue; creep rupture
+Keywords: ACRS; CRBR; high-temperature reactors; structural integrity; cyclic design; design analysis; creep fatigue; creep rupture

-Since the 1980’s, the ASME Code has made numerous improvements in elevated temperatures structural integrity technology.
-These advances have been incorporated into Subsection NH of Section III of the code, “Components in Elevated Temperature Service.”
+Since the 1980’s, the ASME Code has made numerous improvements in elevated temperature structural integrity technology.
+These advances have been incorporated into Subsection NH of Section III of the code “Components in Elevated Temperature Service.”
 The current need for designs for very high temperature and for Gen IV systems requires the extension of operating temperatures from about 1400 F (760 C) to about 1742 F (950 C) where creep effects limited structural integrity, safe allowable operating conditions, and design life.
 Materials that are more more creep and corrosive resistant are needed for these higher operating temperatures.
 Material models are required for cyclic design analyses.